RyXeleron/ExecStats/README.md

 9. **Solaris**
     - **Status**: Patched (inactive).
     - **Details**: Solaris is not a copy of Solara.
-It is currently patched, and the project may be inactive, reported to be a Rat in the late year.
+It is currently patched, and the project may be inactive, but it was reported to be a Rat in the late year.
     - **Supports**: PC

 10. **Nihon**